Microsoft 365 Reports in the admin center - Email activity

 You must be a global administrator, global reader or reports reader in Microsoft 365 or an Exchange, SharePoint, Teams Service, Teams Communications, or Skype for Business administrator to see reports.

 How to get to the email activity report

-From the Select a report drop-down, select Exchange > Email activity.
+- From the Email activity drop-down list, select Exchange > Email activity.

 Interpret the email activity report